 The SSA’s rules stated that attorney fees could only be paid to individual attorneys, not to law firms as a whole.
-For small private practices or partner attorneys this isn’t a problem, but for associate attorneys who are salaried, the administration’s practices creates logistical, accounting, and tax preparation nightmares.
-President-elect of the Rhode Island Association for Justice, Ralph R. Liguori, stated “These arbitrary and nonsensical rules, if allowed to exist, will undoubtedly have a negative impact on the number of attorneys who do this work, and people who are disabled will have nowhere to turn.”
+For small private practices or partner attorneys, this isn’t a problem, but for associate attorneys who are salaried, the administration’s practices create logistical, accounting, and tax preparation nightmares.
+President-elect of the Rhode Island Association for Justice, Ralph R. Liguori, stated: “These arbitrary and nonsensical rules, if allowed to exist, will undoubtedly have a negative impact on the number of attorneys who do this work, and people who are disabled will have nowhere to turn.”

 Andrew Horwitz, a Roger Williams University School of Law professor, added that the SSA’s billing rules were inhibiting the ability of a firm to take on this type of work, as opposed to a solo practitioner.
 When that’s the case, lawyers who get paid by succeeding in these cases, won’t have the confidence that they’ll be paid for their work, and when they don’t have this confidence, they won’t take the case.